OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 ### BULK

 ### Wave 1 to MVP
+- [ ] Update image analysis view to have updated user palette so it can analyze colours properly.
+- [ ] PaletteCreationView
+    - [ ] when selectedColours is not empty and user goes back, have a confirmation "are u sure u wanna exit"
+    - [ ] save selected colours -- are you sure you want to save?
+    - [ ] Loading screen after save selected colours
+- [ ] Fix word wrap on palette select items

+### history

+October 28, 2024

 - [x] Analyze View - placeholder imageview
 - [x] Analyze View - Disable tab scrolling if no image input.
 - [x] Analyze View - Button styling on Analyze View needs work.